eskrav/udacity-machine-learning/capstone-project/capstone_report_template.md

 ### Model Evaluation and Validation

-As mentioned, the optimal model in the end was the AdaBoost Classifier, with (........).
+As mentioned, the optimal model in the end was the AdaBoost Classifier, with the parameters described above.
 This was identified through a process of evaluating different candidate models with several different versions of the dataset, and then optimizing the most promising model using a grid search through the common range of parameters.

 I would argue that the model is robust to changes in the training data, given that I have tested it with several variably reduced versions of the dataset, and it in general performed well, and typically better than other models or on par/close to the performance of XGBoost.
 Further, it generally performed well on significantly smaller versions of the training data (1%, 10%).

-I further ran a sensitivity analysis
+A final model on reduced data using only the five most important features performed worse, but retained a high precision, suggesting the model is robust to data perturbations.

 <!--In this section, the final model and any supporting qualities should be evaluated in detail.
 It should be clear how the final model was derived and why this model was chosen.
 In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
 Questions to ask yourself when writing this section:
 - _Is the final model reasonable and aligning with solution expectations?
 Are the final parameters of the model appropriate?_